Contact:

 About Me

-My research revolves around the analysis and verification of concurrent programs.
-I am specifically interested in the automated verification of high-performance data structures.
+My academic research revolved around the analysis and verification of concurrent programs, specifically the automated verification of high-performance data structures.
 During my PhD, I have contemplated about the manual memory management aspect of non-blocking data structures and how to verify it separately.
-Currently, I am focusing on progressing the state of the art in automatic verifiers for garbage collected data structures.
+During my PostDoc, I have focused on progressing the state of the art in automatic verifiers for garbage collected data structures.

 Publications